puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 `hiera-config`: Specify the path to your Hiera config.
 The default path for the Hiera config file is `hiera.yaml` inside the Bolt project directory.

+`transport`: Specify the default transport to use when the transport for a target is not specified in the url or inventory.
+The valid options for transport are `docker`, `local`, `pcp`, `ssh`, and `winrm`.

 ## SSH transport configuration options

 `host-key-check`: Whether to perform host key validation when connecting over SSH.
 Default is `true`.